razroo/string-to-id/README.md

 const resultId = stringToId([orgId, workspaceId, itemNumber]);
 // space between letters is 0
 // space between words is 00
+// all words have a leading 00 or 000
+// leading 00 means it's numbers and stay as is(needed if id is a singular letter
+// leading 000 means it's words and idToString funcition should change to a word
 // result = 10203002402502600123
 // So now you would be able to do something like client.upsert('org-data', {